 Poetry Ireland Review is published quarterly.
 We welcome unsolicited submissions of poems, and proposals for articles and reviews, from Ireland and abroad, in Irish or English.

 Guidelines for Poetry Submissions

 - Send a maximum of six poems.

-- Keep a hard copy of each submission.
+- Keep a hard copy / digital copy of each submission.

 - Poems should be original, and previously unpublished.

 - Poems should be typed, with a cover note containing contact details and publication credits, if any.
 (Previous publication credits are not necessary to be considered for publication in Poetry Ireland Review).